Paul D. Wilke

 Grant could not have been more different.
 By way of contrast, Lee belonged to the Virginia slave-owning aristocracy.
 He had no problem buying, selling, and breaking up slave families if it was to his advantage.
 They were economic units of labor, nothing more, nothing less.

-He tried farming in Missouri but failed so miserably that he had to trudge his way into St. Louis every day to sell firewood to make ends meet.
+He tried farming in Missouri but failed so completely that he had to trudge his way into St. Louis every day to sell firewood to make some money.

 Ron Chernow vividly described this period in Grant's life: